-Facing rising demand for airport car rentals, Newark Liberty International Airport will streamline facility operations and improve customer experience with a new, six-level garage complex — set to open in 2022.
+Facing rising demand for airport car rentals, Newark Liberty International Airport will streamline facility operations and improve customer experience with a new, six-level garage complex.

-The 2.5-million square feet Consolidated Rental Car (ConRAC) Facility will place 10 separate rental car operations — some previously located hundreds of feet from the nearest AirTran stop — within easy access to a newly constructed airport terminal.
-The ConRAC facility will improve airport passenger flow while generating maintenance and operational efficiencies for the rental car companies.
+The 2.5-million square feet Consolidated Rent-a-Car (ConRac) Facility places 10 separate rental car operations — some previously located hundreds of feet from the nearest AirTran stop — within easy access to a newly constructed airport terminal.
+The ConRac facility improves airport passenger flow while generating maintenance and operational efficiencies for the rental car companies.

-Burns serves as the building services engineer of record as part of a PGAL-led design/build team.
-Burns delivers construction documents and construction assistance for the following services:
+Burns served as the building services engineer of record as part of a PGAL-led design/build team.
+Burns delivered construction documents and construction assistance for the following services:

-Unique design components include high-efficiency lighting and bi-polar ionization HVAC systems, advanced stormwater controls, deluge fire protection and 100 electric vehicle charging stations.
-A radiant flooring system will couple slab heating with condensing boilers for easy snow removal.
+Unique design components include high-efficiency lighting and bi-polar ionization HVAC systems, advanced stormwater controls, deluge fire protection, and electric vehicle charging infrastructure.
+A radiant flooring system couples slab heating with condensing boilers for easy snow removal.

 New charging infrastructure will address growing demand as EV adoption continues to expand among car rental companies and the general public.
 Parking levels four through six feature more than 150 electric vehicle chargers.
 Plans are underway to offer an additional 65 chargers in the future.
 Burns consulted Conrac Solutions throughout the planning, design and installation of Level 2 and Level 3 charging ports.
 Design services included: